docker/docs/docker-store/certify-images.md

 ## Certify your Docker images

 You must use the tool, `inspectDockerimage`, to certify your content for publication on Docker Store by ensuring that your images conform to best practices.
+Refer to the [README](https://github.com/docker/inspect_docker_image/blob/master/README.md).

 The `inspectDockerimage` tool does the following: